Castles and hiking trails in San Marino

 Main sights of San Marino

 When you are up in the old town, take some time just to walk along the narrow streets and admire the gorgeous architecture.
-There are palaces, churches and museums, and plenty of cafes with panorama views over the surrounding hilly landscapes and to Adriatic Sea.
+There are palaces, churches and museums, and plenty of cafes with panorama views over the surrounding hilly landscapes and all the way to the Adriatic Sea.

 San Marino for outdoor enthusiasts

 Even if San Marino is small, there are some nice hiking paths, and the mountainous terrain can really make you sweat!
-Trekking, cycling and climbing comes with awesome views, so why not to make your trip to San Marino a sporty experience!
+Trekking, cycling and climbing in San Marino comes with awesome views, so why not to turn your visit into a sporty experience!
 We arrived by our own car, and left it near the lower station of the funicular to hike up to the walled town and fortresses.